-- Successful completion (grade of "C" or higher) of EDN 150, EDN 216 or EDN 218, EDN 233 or EDN 234, ENG 103, ENG 104, STH 130, MTH 125 or higher or demonstration of competency for any of the above courses. - Minimum grade of "C" in any course used to fulfill major, minor or required-related teacher education requirements. - Successful completion of the PRAXIS Core Academic Skills for Educators Tests.

-- Evidence of academic proficiency at a GPA of 2.6 or above in the secondary education major and in the academic major (2.6 GPA required in each major and computed separately). - Recommendations from two faculty members indicating that the applicant has exhibited professional characteristics requisite to teaching as determined by the teacher education department.
+- Successful completion (grade of "C" or higher) of EDN 150, EDN 216 or EDN 218, EDN 233 or EDN 234, ENG 103, ENG 104, STH 130, MTH 125 or higher or demonstration of competency for any of the above courses. - Minimum grade of "C" in any course used to fulfill major, minor or required-related teacher education requirements. - Successful completion of the PRAXIS Core Academic Skills for Educators Tests. - Evidence of academic proficiency at a GPA of 2.6 or above in the secondary education major and in the academic major (2.6 GPA required in each major and computed separately). - Recommendations from two faculty members indicating that the applicant has exhibited professional characteristics requisite to teaching as determined by the teacher education department.
 At least one commendation must be from teacher education faculty.
-(Recommendations from coaches are only accepted if they are also course instructors). - Completion of application forms, including a disclosure form for criminal conduct.
+(Recommendations from coaches are only accepted if they are also course instructors).

-EDN 150 Orientation to Teaching EDN 156 Child and Adolescent Development EDN 214-18 Field Experience in Elementary/Middle/Secondary EDN 233 Educational Psychology EDN 234 Measurement, Evaluation and Management EDN 266 Middle School/Junior High Education EDN 314-18 Practicum in Elementary/Middle/Secondary EDN 360 Indian Studies EDN 362 Middle School/Secondary Reading in the Content Area EDN 362 EDN 374 Middle School/Secondary Reading in the Content Area Middle School and Secondary General Methods , , EDN 374 Middle School and Secondary General Methods EDN 374 EDN 376 Middle School and Secondary General Methods Integrating Technology into Teaching and Learning EDN 374 EDN 376 EDN 377 Middle School and Secondary General Methods Integrating Technology into Teaching and Learning Human Relations Skills EDN 374 EDN 376 EDN 377 EDN 453 Middle School and Secondary General Methods Integrating Technology into Teaching and Learning Human Relations Skills Student Teaching Seminar

-major course ne quirements
+Completion of application forms, including a disclosure form for criminal conduct.

+Major Course Red quirements

+EDN 150 Orientation to Teaching

+EDN 156 Child and Adolescent Development

+EDN 214-18 Field Experience in Elementary/Middle/Secondary

+EDN 233 Educational Psychology

+EDN 234 Measurement, Evaluation and Management

+EDN 266 Middle School/Junior High Education

+EDN 314-18 Practicum in Elementary/Middle/Secondary

+EDN 360 Indian Studies

+EDN 362 Middle School/Secondary Reading in the Content Area

+EDN 374 Middle School and Secondary General Methods

+EDN 376 Integrating Technology into Teaching and Learning

+EDN 377 Human Relations Skills

+EDN 453 Student Teaching Seminar

+EDN 457 Secondary School Student Teaching

+EDN 490 Seminar: The Teaching Profession

 PED 100 Introduction to Physical Education

-PED 133 Gymnastics/Tumbling

-PED 135 Dance

 PED 200 Fundamentals of Coaching

-PED 211 Individual/Dual Sports I

-PED 212 Individual/Dual Sports II

-PED 213 Team Sports I

-PED 214 Team Sports II
+PED 210 Indoor and Outdoor Sports and Activities

 PED 217 First Aid & CPR

 PED 225 Health and Wellness in Special Populations

 PED 226 Strength and Functional Conditioning

 PED 230 Human Anatomy and Physiology

 PED 315 Elementary Methods of Physical Education

 PED 350 Principles of Health

 PED 353 Biomechanics

 PED 382 Adapted Physical Education

-PED 440 Organization and Administration of Physical Education
+PED 440 Organization and Administration of Physical Education and Athletic

-and Athletic Programs
+Programs

 PED 450 Exercise Physiology

 PED 451 Secondary Health and Physical Education Methods

+D 1 1 0 D 1 17 0 1 1